Catherine Stoddard

 She is a graduate of Georgia State University.

-When she isn’t working, Catherine loves watching TV and movies (science fiction is her favorite) and enjoys exploring the food scene in L.A. with her husband and travels when she can.
+When she isn’t working, Catherine loves watching TV and movies (science fiction is her favorite) and enjoys exploring the Bay Area.

 The latest from Catherine Stoddard